 - Club Soda to taste (optional)

-- Garnish: Ice Cubes, Lime Wedges, Pomegranate Arils, Salt & Sugared Rim
+- Garnish: Ice Cubes, Lime Wedges, Pomegranate Arils, Salt & Sugared Rim, Fresh Rosemary Sprigs

-- Make the sugared cranberries: Combine ¼ cup of sugar and ¼ cup of water in a medium saucepan over medium heat.
+Make the sugared cranberries: Combine ¼ cup of sugar and ¼ cup of water in a medium saucepan over medium heat.
 Bring to a simmer, and stir until the sugar is dissolved, about 2 minutes.
 Remove from heat, and add in the cranberries.
 Stir until well coated.
-Allow to sit for 10 minutes, then using a slotted spoon, transfer the cranberries to a baking sheet covered with wax paper, or a wire rack.
+Allow to sit for 10 minutes*, then using a slotted spoon, transfer the cranberries to a wire rack*.
 Set aside and allow them to dry for at least 1 hour.

-- Once dry, add the remaining sugar to a large plate.
+Once dry, add the remaining 1/2 cup of sugar to a large plate.
 Roll the cranberries in sugar until well coated.
 Allow to dry again, for at least another hour.

 - For the cocktail: In a cocktail shaker, or Mason jar, add the tequila through lime juice.
 Fill with ice and shake until thoroughly chilled, about 15 seconds.
 Taste and adjust with optional agave and club soda.